Book: Voices from Chernobyl

 I. MONOLOGUE ABOUT THE IMPORTANCE OF UNDERSTANDING

-The biggest reason is perspective.
+The biggest, single most important reason is perspective.
 When independent parties try and stimulate history and its participants in a way that is “accurate” rather than “true”, it is usually from a very specific standpoint and intent.
 This generally involves a great deal of categorization (you have your perpetrators, victims, etc. etc.), and thus the story already involves a sort of conditioned thinking stimulated by those groupings.
 There is nothing wrong with that.
-From the purpose of academia and the various disciplines within it, the intention and the method are perfect for one another, however, returning to the original point of works effectively bridging the gap of the aforesaid, that sort of methodology is heavily underwhelming, and even reductive.
+From the purpose of academia and the various disciplines within it, the intention and the method are perfect for one another, however, returning to the original point of works effectively bridging the gap of the aforesaid, that sort of methodology is heavily underwhelming and even reductive.

-Outside the frame of academia then (where the as mentioned the goal tends to be entirely different), what grouping or collectivizing does is inherently reduce individuality, and this here is crucial.
+Outside the frame of academia then (where as mentioned the goal tends to be entirely different), what grouping or collectivizing does is inherently reduce individuality, and this here is crucial.
 This is partly the reason why when the news flashes something like “1000 people died due to x or y”, most people will react with a fleeting awe (if even that), and move on with their daily grind versus when they are able to fully fathom the fact that a human being with a life, like their own suffered under whatever circumstances.
 We require personalization.
 It is absolutely imperative; otherwise, the slow, sinister flow of desensitization continues.
 What essentially the categorical approach does is inhibit the core humanity of these people and places them within a bucket that we can comprehend (exactly for what it is – a descriptor), but one that they unfairly belong in.
 It becomes challenging then to see these people as anything outside of their pre-defined buckets.
 It is unfair to stop at the victim as the “end” and frame everything else around that when it should be the opposite.
 This is why autobiographies tend to be so effective, precisely because there is a visceral multi-dimensional complexity to the account that hits with a real fervor for conveying context and evoking a greater understanding, since the person that is recounting isn’t doing it with a label, but from the deepest corners of their core and experience.
 This is why a good journalist or artist (regardless of approach and intent) will understand this and detach them self from the maudlin dialect of a “victim’s” story, and opt to tell a human’s story: one with a heart, life, wants, desires, fears – one like you and me.

 And this is why Svetlana Alexievich’s – the Nobel Prize recipient for 2015 in Literature – journalistic account titled Voices from Chernobyl might be one of the most powerful, compelling pieces I’ve ever had the pleasure and displeasure of reading.
 I can’t recall the last time a work single-handedly made me feel so powerless, disturbed, and angry but at the same time, full of awe and hope.